What happens when we die? Is there a way to know? In this post we are fact-checking phrases about salvation and the afterlife:

 I think that a better question to consider is: What should we say when people are experiencing grief?

 The reality is that in moments of grief, when we don’t know what to say, but we think we have to say something, what comes out can be word vomit.
-In those moments we can utter really bad theology.
-What we should do is say nothing and just hug them and express our love and concerns.
+In those moments we can utter bad theology.
+What we should do is say nothing and just hug the grieving person and express our love and concerns.

-Remember that grief takes time, and is unique to each situation.
+Healing through grief takes time, and the process is unique to each situation.
 So when it comes to salvation and the afterlife, we can praise God that he has made a way for us to be in his family.
 Let us be a people that warmly, graciously invite people to get to know Jesus.